quincy928/BDB-2023/README.md

 # BDB-2023
 A repository containing work for the [NFL's Big Data Bowl 2023](https://www.kaggle.com/competitions/nfl-big-data-bowl-2024/overview) hosted by kaggle.
+This year's theme is examining tackling performance.

+Co-Created by Zico Schell